Robert J. H. Kiphuth: Swimming community roles

 From 1951 to 1961, Kiphuth was the first publisher and a co-founder of Swimming World Magazine, which heralded a more informed approach to assessing swimming competition on the team and individual level.
-The magazine was another of his gifts to the swimming community and an important part of his legacy.
+Still in print, and widely read, the magazine was another of his gifts to the swimming community and an important part of his legacy.

-He was a founder of the Council for National Cooperation in Aquatics, served as a Vice President of the International Swimming Hall of Fame, directed the Boys Clubs of America, and served with the National Art Museum of Sports, and the President’s Fitness Council.
-He was also the National Swim Chairman of the AAU.
+He was a founder of the Council for National Cooperation in Aquatics, served as a Vice President of the International Swimming Hall of Fame.
+He directed the Boys Clubs of America, and served with the National Art Museum of Sports, and the President’s Fitness Council.
+He was also the National Swim Chairman of the American Athletic Union (AAU).

 Honors

 Kiphuth was awarded the Presidential Medal of Freedom by President Lyndon Johnson on December 6, 1963.
 He had been chosen to receive the award by President John F. Kennedy.
 President Kennedy also received the Medal of Freedom, posthumously, at the same ceremony.

 Since 1968, the high-point award at the USA's Swimming National Championships has been named in his honor (the "Kiphuth Award").

 In 1965 he was inducted as an Honor member into the International Swimming Hall of Fame.
 He is also in the Buffalo, NY. area Sports Hall of Fame.

 Kiphurth died on January 7, 1967, in New Haven, Connecticut, after suffering a heart attack.
-He was married to Louise Delaney Kiphuth, who pre-deceased him in 1941.
-He had one son, Delaney, who attended Yale and served as a Football and swim coach, and then as Athletics Director at Yale for twenty-two years, from 1954-1976.
+As noted, he was married to Louise Delaney Kiphuth, who pre-deceased him in 1941.
+His son, Delaney, who attended Yale, served as a Football and swim coach at the Hotchkiss School, and then worked as Athletics Director at Yale for twenty-two years, from 1954-1976.
 Robert H. Kiphuth was buried in New Haven's Evergreen Cemetery, as was his wife Louise.